 The above video demonstrates a CT scan for a child undergoing cancer treatment.
 This video was designed to educate parents and caregivers by showing actual patients receiving treatment.
-Our intent with this video is to help you, and your child if you chose to show it to them, understand what will happen with your child has this procedure.
+Our intent with this video is to help you – and your child if you chose to show it to them – understand what will happen during this procedure.

 Performing the Procedure

 CT scans are not invasive and are performed in the radiology department of a hospital.
 CT scans allow doctors to look not only at a person’s bones but also at soft tissue and blood vessels.
 CT scans are often used for diagnosing cancer because doctors can see the exact size and location of a tumor inside the patient’s body.